lsaltz/Robot_Programming/README.md

 # Robot_Programming
-My FIRST contributions Summer of 2018-current time.
+My FIRST contributions Summer of 2018-May 2019.

 Magnetar was programmed in Java during the Summer of 2018.
 Gravastar is The Highlander's official 2019 season bot.